- Market leading precision medium for isolation and expansion of large airway epithelial cells

 CnT-Prime Airway is a fully defined, animal-component-free medium for the isolation and expansion of large airway epithelial cells.
-It was developed using human tissue, but may also be used with other species (e.g. mouse).

 It can easily be upgraded for clinical applications.
 Contact us at firstname.lastname@example.org for further details and pricing.

 Thawing, seeding, and passaging protocols are particularly important for optimal cell growth.
 Please visit our Protocols Page for our recommendations.

 Like to try a test sample?
 Click here for more information.

 |ATriple Co-CultureModeloftheHuman RespiratoryTract to Study Immune Modulatory Effects o fLiposomes and Virosomes||Rebecca A. M. Blom, Silvia T. Erni, KristõÂna KrempaskaÂ, Olivier Schaerer, R. Maarten van Dijk, Mario Amacker, Christian Moser, Sean R. R. Hall, Christophe von Garnier, Fabian Blank||2016||Airway|

 |Broncho Vaxom (OM-85) modulates rhinovirus docking proteins on human airway epithelial cells via Erk1/2 mitogen activated protein kinase and cAMP||Michael Roth, Christian Pasquali, Daiana Stolz, Michael Tamm||2017||Airway|